Quantum binary polyhedral groups and their actions on quantum planes: Proof of Theorem : is non-semisimple

 \subsection{$U$ simple; order of $q$ even}

-We continue to classify the pairs $(H,R)$ in Theorem \ref{thm0.4} for $H$ nonsemisimple and $U$ a simple left $H$-module.
-Recall Notation~\ref{not6.2}.
+We continue to classify the pairs $(H,R)$ in Theorem \ref{thm0.4} for $H$ non-semisimple and $U$ a simple left $H$-module.
+By Proposition~\ref{pro2.7}(c), we have that $R \cong k_{q}[u,v]$ where $q$ is a root of unity with $q^2 \neq 1$.
+Recall Notation~\ref{not6.1}.
 We assume here that $2m=l=:\mathrm{ord}(q)$ is even.
-We will show that $H$ is again a finite Hopf algebra quotient of $\mc{O}_q(SL_2(k))$ for $q$ a root of unity with $q^2 \neq 1$.
-By the arguments in the previous section (or more precisely by Proposition~\ref{pro2.7}(c) and Example~\ref{ex:OqSL2}), we have that $R \cong k_{q}[u,v]$.
+By \cite[Proposition~5.5]{CWZ:Nakayama}, $H^{\circ}$ is a finite Hopf algebra quotient of $\mc{O}_q(SL_2(k))$ that coacts on $k_q[u,v]$.
+We will show that $H$ is as described in Theorem \ref{thm6.2} (c3).
+Since $U$ is a two-dimensional simple $H$-module, $K:=H^{\circ}$ is not pointed.

 As $l=2m$, consider the subalgebra $N$ of $\mc{O}_q(SL_2(k))$ generated by $\{e_{ij}^m e_{st}^m\}$ for $1 \leq i,j,s,t \leq 2$.